SivaArunKumarP/Behavioural-Study-of-Drivers-in-Parking-Lots/README.md

 ## Challenges
 As a newcomer to the simulator, understanding its basics took considerable time.
 Facing errors at the outset, including issues during the simulator's initialization, posed initial challenges.
 Limited knowledge of how built-in functions operate on simulations added complexity.
 Understanding various functions required more time than anticipated.

-## Results
-After activating the simulator in the prompt, successful integration of essential libraries, such as Numpy and Carla, was achieved.
-The Town 04 map was loaded, a hero car along with NPC cars and humans were spawned, and two waypoints were identified from which the hero car should move.

 ## Conclusion
 The project aims to enable the auto-steering of a vehicle from a designated point to a parking lot, facilitate parking using predetermined waypoints, and subsequently auto-steer the vehicle back to the road after a 5-minute interval.